azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

      - For the “Verify” controls, look at the expected value and description column in .CSV file to decide whether to consider the    control as "Passed" or not.
      - For the “Failed” controls, look at the .CSV file to get the supporting information like Expected value , Line No. and Resource path etc.

-#### Scan multiple ARMTemplates :-
+#### Scan multiple ARM Templates :-
-To scan multiple ARMTemplates at a time you can pass folder path containing different ARM Template(s) to “–ARMTemplatePath” parameter in “Get-AzSKARMTemplateSecurityStatus” cmdlet. e.g. :
+To scan multiple ARM Templates at a time you can pass folder path containing different ARM Template(s) to “–ARMTemplatePath” parameter in “Get-AzSKARMTemplateSecurityStatus” cmdlet. e.g. :
 ```PowerShell
  Get-AzSKARMTemplateSecurityStatus  –ARMTemplatePath "D:\DSRE\TestARMChecker\" –Preview [-Recurse]
 ```
-> **Note**: You need to pass “-Recurse” switch in cmdlet if you want to scan ARM Temaplates in the specified location and in all child folders of the location.
+> **Note**: You need to pass “-Recurse” switch in cmdlet if you want to scan ARM Templates in the specified location and in all child folders of the location.

 [Back to top...](Readme.md#contents)